commenthol/asyncc/README.md

 Asynchronous patterns, no dependencies, no bloat, more isn't needed.

 Runs in the browser and on node.

-The modules provided are not compatible with [async][] syntax.
+Less than 6kB in size.

 # Serial execution patterns